MaximI06/MaximI06/README.md

 # About Me

-I'm an aspiring, dedicated, and hardworking student with a desire to learn new things and the latest technologies.
+I'm a dedicated, and hardworking student with a desire to learn new things and the latest technologies.
 Passionate about solving interesting and challenging problems, I am not afraid to roll up my sleeves and get things done.
 I work well in any environment and always look to grow my knowledge and meet new people.
 With a strong interest in front-end and back-end development, artificial intelligence, and problem-solving, I believe technology is the future and I'm excited to be a part of it.

 **Currently Learning:**
   - C